livecoding-recipes/livecoding-recipes.github.io/_posts/2022-07-07-implementing-a-midi-tracker-in-kotlin.md

   <source src="/assets/sounds/giorgio/giorgio_jvm.mp3" type="audio/mpeg"/>
 </audio>

-The goal of this part is to recreate this with pure Kotlin code using coroutines.
+You can find this code [here](https://github.com/pjagielski/kotlin-tracker/blob/master/src/main/kotlin/pl/pjagielski/tracker/JvmMidiSequencer.kt).
+The goal of this post is to reimplement this player with pure Kotlin code using coroutines.

 ### Reverse engineering the MIDI events
 First of all, let's try to reverse engineer the contents of a MIDI file.
 Starting with `sequencer.sequence` we can easily discover that: